 (10) Documents of agreement.
 Unless otherwise required by ecology, documents of agreement referred to in the certificate of representation shall not be submitted to ecology.
 Ecology shall not be under any obligation to review or evaluate the sufficiency of such documents, if submitted.

 (11) Binding nature of the certificate of representation.
-Once a complete certificate of representation under this section for a facility or supplier has been received, ecology will rely on the certificate of representation unless and until a later signed, complete certificate of representation under this section for the facility or supplier is received by ecology.
+Once a complete certificate of representation under this section for a reporter has been received, ecology will rely on the certificate of representation unless and until a later signed, complete certificate of representation under this section for the reporter is received by ecology.

 (12) Objections concerning a designated representative.